andrew henderson menu

 First, all too often, people become fixated on the tax part of this equation and limit themselves to only countries with no taxes, ignoring whether these limited options will actually yield the results and the lifestyle that they want.

-Therefore, before you dive into the process of getting a second citizenship, you need to consider two important issues – time and lifestyle.
+Therefore, before you dive into the process of getting a second citizenship, you need to consider two important issues: time and lifestyle.

 Time refers to how quickly you want or need to get your second passport.

-If you’re a wealthy US citizen who wants to renounce as soon as possible, then you may want to get a quick citizenship by investment in the Caribbean.
 There are currently five different Caribbean islands that offer citizenship by investment.
 On the other hand, if you’re still building your business, then you may have the patience to get an easy second residency that leads to citizenship in a few years.

 You need to account for your current situation and your future goals to determine how quickly you need a second passport and how long you’re willing to work for it.

-A US citizen who gets St. Lucian citizenship by investment, for instance, likely isn’t going to move there, but a Chinese citizen who decides to get citizenship in Malta or another EU country may well decide to move there to get a better quality of life.
+A US citizen who gets St Lucian citizenship by investment, for instance, likely isn’t going to move there, but a Chinese citizen who decides to get citizenship in Malta or another EU country may well decide to move there to get a better quality of life.

 You have plenty of options when it comes to tax-friendly second passports, so when formulating your overall strategy, it’s important to take your end goals into account.